AgenaRisk/api-r/README.md

 </tbody>
 </table>

-Once the model is defined in RAgena and the CSV file with the observations is prepared, you can use the `create_batch_cases()` function to generate scenarios for the BN:
+Once the model is defined in R-Agena and the CSV file with the observations is prepared, you can use the `create_batch_cases()` function to generate scenarios for the BN:

 ```r
 create_batch_cases(inputModel, inputData)